smajda/posthaste/readme.txt

 A few notes about the plugin's behavior:

-* Your theme needs to use `wp_head()` for this to work.
-Unless you're using a very old theme, it probably does.
+* In WordPress 2.7, you can select which fields you want to appear in the form.
+Settings are in "Settings -> Writing -> Posthaste Settings".
+(If you're using an older version of WordPress, the plugin should still work but all fields will be shown without access to settings.)
 * If you leave the "Title:" field blank, it takes the first 40 characters of the post content and makes that the title.
 * If you leave the "Category:" box at its default setting ("Category...") it posts to your default category. _However..._
 * If you have a category named 'asides', it will put posts with empty titles into the 'asides' category even if you do not explicitly specify the 'asides' category in the dropdown.
 You can then [style them as asides](http://codex.wordpress.org/Adding_Asides).
 * The included CSS is deliberately simple.
 If your theme already styles forms, it will probably inherit your theme's styling.
 If you want to customize the appearance of the form, just customize your own css files.
+* Your theme needs to use `wp_head()` for this to work.
+Unless you're using a very old theme, it probably does.

 == Installation ==